 ADVERTISEMENT

-3. Plat maps
+3. Plat Maps

 Also called cadastral maps or survey plats, these documents helped the government account for and administer land.
 Plat maps show administrative land divisions and indicate what certain properties were used for.
 Some plat maps will even list the names of landowners, pointing you towards land records.
 Learn more about this group of records with our Land Records Cheat Sheet download.

-4. Ethnographic maps
+4. Ethnographic Maps

 We often think of countries as monoliths, assuming that only one ethnicity lived in a country.
 This, of course, was not always the case—especially in central and eastern Europe.
-Austria-Hungray, for example, contained dozens of different ethnicities in addition to Austrians and Hungarians: Germans, Serbs, Croats, Slovenes, Romanians, Romani and Czechs, to name a few.
+Austria-Hungary, for example, contained dozens of different ethnicities in addition to Austrians and Hungarians: Germans, Serbs, Croats, Slovenes, Romanians, Romani and Czechs, to name a few.

 Ethnographic maps help sort out these complexities by showing what ethnicities made up an area.
 Generally, each color will represent a different ethnicity or nationality.
 Atlases often featured these maps, which could cover a whole continent or a single city.
 Use them to determine if your ancestor was an ethnic minority in his town and (possibly) figure out which language records from the area might be kept in.

-5. Topographic maps
+5. Topographic Maps

-In an era before satellites and 3D imaging, map-makers needed a way to show the physical geography of an area on a flat surface.
-They developed topographic maps to do so.
 Topographic maps indicate the change in elevation in an area, with lines (called contour lines) indicating levels of elevation.
 More contour lines in a region indicate more extreme terrain, such as mountains or valleys.
 These geographic features played an important role in your ancestor’s hometown, and they can help you understand settlement patterns and migration routes.

-6. Population density maps
+6. Population Density Maps

 Like ED maps, population density maps can help you better understand the makeup of a community.
 Different shades of a color indicate how many people live within a certain unit of land—usually, a mile.
 Darker colors typically indicate more heavily populated areas, helping you identify large urban centers, small towns and other-sized settlements in between.